 Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 1.0 \$578,440 All Programs The FY 2025 budget includes the addition of one full-time Investigative and Policy Analyst and one full-time Management Analyst II funded by a transfer from non-personnel funds previously budgeted as a contingency to be reprogrammed by the Independent Policing Auditor.
 2.00 \$0 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees.
-0.00 \$75,178 TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 3.00 \$653,618
+0.00 \$75,178 TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 3.00 \$653,618

 The City's Information Technology Services (ITS) department is responsible for the centralized operation of the City's information technology services, support, and IT infrastructure.
-The ITS department is organized to provide a flexible, efficient and effective
+The ITS department is organized to provide a flexible, efficient and effective transfer to the City's strategic reals business are provided.

-structure to manage information technology operations and investments to support the City's strategic goals, business processe and enterprise-wide information needs.
+structure to manage information technology operations and investments to support the City's strategic goals, business process and enterprise-wide information needs.

-Department Contact Info
+Douguturant Contact Info

-703.746.3001
+Department Contact Info 703.746.3001

 www.alexandriava.gov/technology/

 Department Head